gonzalo123/using/README.md

 # Better solution

-c# has using statement to solve this problem in a smart way. http://msdn.microsoft.com/en-us//library/yh598w02(v=vs.90).aspx
+c# has "using" statement to solve this problem in a smart way.

+http://msdn.microsoft.com/en-us//library/yh598w02(v=vs.90).aspx

 We're going to implement something similar in PHP.